 There are multiple breathing exercises clients can choose from.
 They may find that some are more effective than others.
 Encourage clients to try a few to discover what works best for them.

 Another one of the most accessible homework exercises for counseling clients.
 Mindfulness-based interventions help clients become more aware of their thoughts and emotions, allowing them to halt negative thought patterns as they arise — shifting from negative, circular thinking, to more positive and rational thoughts.
 Over time, this is shown to be effective in reducing anxiety, stress, and depression.

 Meditation is the most common and accessible form of mindfulness.
 It’s able to provide relief from both internalized struggles, and external stressors like hectic environments.

 - A study found that people who maintained a long-term meditation practice lowered the negative impacts of aging on the brain.
-Additionally, those who had an average of 20 years of meditation practice under their belts had more grey matter in the brain.
-The results showed that meditation has a widespread positive effect on multiple regions of the brain.
+Additionally, those who had an average of 20 years of meditation practice under their belts had more grey matter in their brain overall.
+The results showed that meditation has a widespread positive effect on the brain as a whole.

 - Another study found that mindfulness was correlated with a reduction in symptoms of Generalized Anxiety Disorder (GAD).
 93 participants showed a significant reduction in anxiety and an increase in positive self-statements.

-For counsellors, this means you have the ability to:
+For counselors, this means you have the ability to:

 Ready to modernize your practice?
 Learn more about Therachat for clinicians.